 EasyOCR

 EasyOCR's main selling point is in the name.
 A single pip install easyocr gets you a working OCR engine with PyTorch as the only major dependency.
-It supports 80+ languages and provides a minimal API that returns bounding boxes and recognized text in a few lines of code.
+It supports 80+ languages, including cases such as Arabic invoice OCR, and provides a minimal API that returns bounding boxes and recognized text in a few lines of code.

 For invoice extraction, EasyOCR sits in a specific niche: